rizalrenaldi/coinicon/README.md

 <i class="ci-m ci-xrp xrp-round"></i>
 ```

-Special treatment on Ethreum and Ethreum Classic.
+Special treatment on Ethereum and Ethereum Classic.
 Since both share same icon, use .ci-etc for both icon, and use .eth-round for Ethereum's round color and .etc-round for Ethereum Classic's round color.

 ___